Transavia: Fleet development

 Previously, during the busy summer season, Transavia would regularly lease additional 737 aircraft from Sun Country Airlines, a US airline based in Eagan, Minnesota.
 During the slower winter season, which corresponds to Sun Country's busy season, Sun Country leases several planes from Transavia.
 A similar agreement was also made with the Brazilian, Rio de Janeiro based low-cost airline Gol Linhas Aéreas Inteligentes (GOL Airlines).
 This reciprocal arrangement allows both airlines to balance their fleets to reflect seasonal demand.
 These agreements, however, seem to have been terminated around the year 2020, based on the fleet activity of the airlines.
-Transavia does in the present day, when needed, wet-lease aircraft to operate on their behalf if they are unable to meet the capacity demand at the time.
+Transavia does, in the present day, when needed, wet-lease aircraft to operate on their behalf if they are unable to meet the capacity demand at the time.
 The most common reasons for Transavia to have to wet-lease is that several aircraft are grounded (AOG) due to unscheduled maintenance usually related to damage incurred during ground handling or scheduled maintenance which takes longer than expected.
 These issues often also result in the airline needing to cancel several flights.

 Transavia has mainly operated models of the Boeing 737 family throughout its history.
-However, Air France-KLM announced in December 2021 that it had placed an order for up to 100 aircraft of the Airbus A320neo family, with options for 60 additional aircraft.
+However, on December 16, 2021, Air France-KLM announced that it had placed an order for 100 aircraft of the Airbus A320neo family, with options for 60 additional aircraft.
 These will be replacing the entire Boeing 737 fleet of Transavia, Transavia France, and KLM.

-Historical fleet

-Over the years, Transavia has operated the following aircraft types in its mainline fleet: